MichaelAz/TINA-ORM/README.md

 ﻿#TINA-ORM

-TINA-ORM (This Is Not An ORM) is a NoSQL-ish interface to SQL databases (Including Microsoft SQL Server and MySQL) inspired by RavenDB.
+TINA-ORM (This Is Not An ORM) is a NoSQL-ish interface to SQL databases (Currently supporting Microsoft SQL Server, MySQL and PostgreSQL) inspired by RavenDB.
 [Get it on NuGet](https://nuget.org/packages/TINA-ORM).

 Tina works with POCOs (Plain Old CLR Objects).
 That means no custom attributes, no enforced conventions and zero ceremony.
 Batteries and a coupon for a free hug included.